 Spend your day exploring the "Red City," so named for its surrounding red walls.
 Your tour guide will pick you up at Jemaa El-Fna square and help you navigate the old medina, visiting local traditional markets.
 Make your way north to visit the Koutoubia Mosque, the largest mosque in the city, built in 1148 by Almohad Sultan Abdelmoumen.
 Then, head to the area housing the Saadian Tombs, Bahia Palace and El Badi Palace.
 Afterwards, visit the Jardin Majorelle, a garden and artist's retreat created by French Orientalist artist.
 End the day by visiting the Ben Youssef Madrasa, an Islamic college.

 Option 1: If your flight schedule allows, you will be transferred to the airport for your departure.
 Option 2: You will have a day trip from Marrakech to Essaouira.
 Start your day tour towards Essaouira.
 Along the way, make stops at argan shops to learn about the production of original argan oil, and keep an eye out for goats climbing argan trees.
 Once you arrive in Essaouira, join a small group tour to discover the city and its UNESCO-protected medina.
 Visit sites like the Skala Kasbah, indulge in some delicious seafood, watch the blue boats in the harbor and end the day by watching a beautiful sunset with seagulls.
-Return to Marrakech and be dropped off at your accommodation, marking the end of your 9-day private desert tour from Marrakech.
+Return to Marrakech and be dropped off at your accommodation, marking the end of your 9-day Marrakech to Sahara Desert tour.